 Arsenal 3 United 5, Division 1, 1958

-This was the Busby Babes’ final match on English soil before the ill-fated trip into Europe to face Red Star Belgrade and as well as the obvious sentimental reasons, this game at Highbury will be always be remembered as an something of a classic for what happened on the pitch.
+This was the Busby Babes’ final match on English soil before the ill-fated trip into Europe to face Red Star Belgrade and as well as the obvious sentimental reasons, this game at Highbury will be always be remembered as something of a classic for what happened on the pitch.

-For much of the season the “Babes” had not been at their best and trailed the leaders Wolves but were making something of a charge towards another league title going into this one.
+For much of the season, the “Babes” had not been at their best and trailed the leaders Wolves but were making something of a charge towards another league title going into this one.
 Strikes from Duncan Edwards and Bobby Charlton put United 2-0 up, and Tommy Taylor made it three right on half-time.